-It is a great honor for me to act as host for the 65th autumn annual meeting of the Japanese Society of Pathology (JSP) on November 7-8th at Tsukuba International Conference Center in Tsukuba-shi, Ibaraki, Japan.
+It is my great honor to host the 65th autumn annual meeting of the Japanese Society of Pathology (JSP) on November 7th and 8th at Tsukuba International Conference Center in Tsukuba-shi, Ibaraki, Japan.

-Finally, I welcome all JSP members and medical school students and hope that the participants will seize this opportunity for fruitful discussion at the 65th autumn annual meeting at Tsukuba Science City.
+Finally, I welcome all JSP members and medical school students and hope that the participants will contribute to fruitful discussions at this 65th autumn annual meeting at Tsukuba science city.

 President of the 65th Autumn Annual Meeting of the Japanese Society of Pathology